Menomonee (sculpture): Artist

 Hilary Goldblatt was born in London in 1945, and grew up in Cape Town, South Africa.
 She moved to Milwaukee in the 1970s and enrolled at the Milwaukee Institute of Art & Design.
 Goldblatt graduated in 1980 with a Bachelor of Fine Arts in sculpture and a minor in printmaking.
 After graduating, the artist and her husband built a bronze foundry, which was first located at a Peck Foods building and later in the P & V Atlas Warehouse.
 It was during this period that Goldblatt became adept at welding and began to create constructivist works.

 The artist believes that living in different locations around the world has provided her with the opportunity to examine the richness of diverse cultures.
 She is interested in the nature of reality, the environment, and a lost kinship with nature.
 Her works espouse ideas of concealment and containment, which she believes are universal themes.

 Goldblatt has had many exhibitions in Wisconsin and has been commissioned to create works around the world.
-She is co-founder of Hartbronze, Inc., Porcupine Magazein, and Mazur Goldblatt Design.
+She is co-founder of Hartbronze, Inc., Porcupine Magazine, and Mazur Goldblatt Design.